typicalninja/google-sr/README.md

 # Support & Bug Reporting 🛠️🐞

-* Make sure you are on the latest version before creating bug reports
+> Make sure you are on the latest version before creating bug reports

-Support and bugs reporting both can be done on either my [discord server](https://discord.gg/9s52pz6nWX) or on [github issues](https://github.com/typicalninja493/google-sr/issues)
+Support and bug reporting both can be done on either my [discord server](https://discord.gg/9s52pz6nWX) or on [github issues](https://github.com/typicalninja493/google-sr/issues)

 # License